santoclemenzi/base44-prompts/carbro/readme.md

 { "error_type": "HTTPException", "message": "You don't have permission to create some of these entities.", "detail": "You don't have permission to create some of these entities.", "traceback": "" }

+> [!NOTE]
+> It finally worked.
+But it just added the feature to save record one by one instead of a bulk save, which actually still gives 403 permission error but at least is managed and skipped.
+I'd remove the first attempt to bulk save but since it's wokring, I'm leaving as it is, let's save a prompt (which I'm running out quite fast...)

+---

+Let's add final touches to the settings page:

+- Add new "Tools" section, with just one button.
+Button should have a calculator icon with label "Recalculate fuel efficiency".
+This is useful if you imported a lot of new data: fuel efficiency value will be missing for all imported records.
+Write a small description of the feature specifying which is advisable after data import, but will do no harm if executed at any time.
+Implement this re-calculation function.
+- Add new "danger zone" section with a red button with trash icon and label "Wipe all data" to completely delete user data (cars + log entries).
+Clicking on the button should ask for confirmation with a popup before proceeding, the popup message must say that data will be permanently deleted and can't be restored.
+After the confirmation, the app must delete all log entries and car data for the user.

+> [!NOTE]
+> The recalculation tool immediately gave an error during my manual testing.
+It offered to fix it using AI, give it a go and fixed it but counted as another prompt...

 ## TODO

 - [X] Fix import feature, not even opening file selection dialog...
-- [ ] Add new "danger zone" to settings page with a red button "wipe all data" to completely delete user data (cars+log entries).
+- [X] Add new "danger zone" to settings page with a red button "wipe all data" to completely delete user data (cars+log entries).
 Clicking on the button should ask for confirmation with a popup before proceeding.
-- [ ] Add button to force recalculate all efficiency stat for the selected car
+- [X] Add button to force recalculation of all efficiency stat for all cars
+- [ ] Add "record type" filter on "All activities" page to filter by fill-ups/services/general expenses.